-M. Attachments
+K. Attachments

 - 1. Internal Revenue Service 501(c)(3) letter is required of non-profit organizations. - 2.
 A letter designating signing authority is required if someone other than the specified individual signs any of the certifications in the application.
-The letter must be on official organization letterhead, include an effective date, list applicable grant numbers or application titles, and include the contact information of the person being granted signatory authority. - 3.
-Two to three (2-3) letters of support from organizations in the service area with whom the applicant coordinates efforts to serve and aid crime victims.
+The letter must be on official organization letterhead, include an effective date, list applicable grant numbers or application titles, and include the contact information of the person being granted signatory authority.